EspenAlbert/atlas-init/readme.md

-# Atlas Init - A CLI tool for creating resources in MongoDB Atlas
+# Atlas Init - A CLI for developing with MongoDB Atlas

 Currently, used with
 - <https://github.com/mongodb/terraform-provider-mongodbatlas>